PdxCodeGuild/class_HB2/0 General/11 Git Lab Workflow.md

 1. Git `add` and `commit` changes to current branch:
     1. `git add -A`
     1. `git commit -m <commit message>`
-1. Checkout the branch we want to work on:
+1. Checkout the different branch we want to work on:
     * `git checkout <a-branch-name>`
 1. Do the code changes for this branch.
 1. Git `add` and `commit` changes to the new current branch `<a-branch-name>`: